free-range-engineering/Fabrication-Toolkit/README.md

-  --excludeDNP, -e                          Exclude DNP components from BOM --allActiveLayers, -aaL                   Export all active layers instead of only commonly used ones --openBrowser, -b                         Open web browser with directory file overview after generation
+  --excludeDNP, -e                          Exclude DNP components from BOM --allActiveLayers, -aaL                   Export all active layers instead of only commonly used ones --openBrowser, -b                         Open web browser with directory file overview after generation --outputPath OUTPUTPATH, -o               Path to the output folder
 ```